1951–52 Segunda Divisão

 The 1951–52 Segunda Divisão was the 18th season of Portuguese Second Division season, organized by the Portuguese Football Association.
 For the first time in history a team from Alentejo, Lusitano de Évora, were crowned champions of the Second Division.
 Qualification for this championship was achieved through district championships held between September and November 1951, which determined the top-ranked teams to participate in the 1951–52 Second Division.

 Another team promoted was Vitória de Setúbal, which had been administratively relegated due to the scandal involving the enticement of players from Oriental.
 Vitória de Setúbal needed to beat Oriental, which had already secured a brilliant 5th place, in the last round of the 1950–51 1st Division.
 Vitória was accused of bribing three Oriental players and was relegated.
 Ironically, in the following season, in the playoff between teams from the 1st and 2nd divisions, there was a match between Oriental and Vitória.
 This time, Oriental lost legitimately and was relegated.

 Qualification for the II Phase was preceded by a regional qualification stage, which was in fact the first phase, held in the 18 districts/Football Associations of Portugal (Madeira and Azores islands excluded).
-The best classified team in each regional championship would qualify for the II Division and the others would qualifiy for the III Division.
+The best classified team in each regional championship would qualify for the II Division and the others would qualify for the III Division.
 There were no relegations, as qualification for the 2nd division was determined by the results of the regional championships of each football association.